 6. How will the setting support my child in transferring to the next stage of education?

 We have excellent transition in place.
 We work closely with the schools that the setting feeds into which can be quite a few.
 We invite the teachers of reception to come along to an informal meeting with staff and to meet the children who are moving into their class.
 We also attend the school improvement transition meeting near the end of term.
-We ask schools if we can go and visit with the children but this can be difficult for some schools.
+We ask schools if we can go and visit with the children but this has been difficult for some schools since covid.